 Although he had only seen her pull the gun once, Nate had sworn to uphold the law…to protect and serve, but when it came to Ebby, he had chosen to close his eyes to a potentially dangerous act.

 There were so many unanswered questions.
 How much longer would it continue?
 How long would it be before she pulled the gun again?
 What would be the eventual outcome?

-Ebby surprised Nate when she took the glass from his hand and sat it on the table.
-He momentarily forgot what he had planned to say to her when she said “I want to tell you something.”
+Nate was surprised when she took the glass from his hand and sat it on the table.
+He momentarily forgot what he had planned to say to her when she said, “I want to tell you something.”

 He wasn’t sure if what he was feeling was excitement or fear.
 He wasn’t even sure if he wanted to know what she had to say.

-Ebby said “there have been many men who have wanted to be in my life.
+She said, “there have been many men who have wanted to be in my life.
 Some blew in like a raging storm and some drifted in like a gentle breeze.
-None of them were right but all of them left a mark on me.”
+None of them were right, but all of them left a mark on me.”

-Knowing what she meant, he said “but I’m not the right man either.”
+Knowing what was coming next, he said, “but I’m not the right man.”

-As she closed the door, she cast her eyes downward and said “because he wouldn’t have known it was me.”
+As she was closing the door, she cast her eyes downward and said, “because he wouldn’t have known it was me.”

 To be continued_______________